aetrion-music/aetrion-modular/README.md

 **Dynamic Poly Channels** - changes the number of poly channels of the gate output so that each step will reflekt the number of notes played into it. this is an experimental feature that may cause clicks and pops depending on the attached voice/adsr setup.

 **Skip partial clock** - Changes clock behavior. if set to "yes" any change in step or gate out is "delayed" until the next full clock. relevant if you want to reset the sequence "locked to tempo".
+Try this option if you have trouble syncing ChordVault with other sequencers (see paragraph "Notes on syncing" below).

 **Step CV Range** - changes the range for the CV input of the step knob.
-Default is 0-5V.
-For "easy" sequencing of steps via a note sequencer module, use the option "white keys only".
-Note C corresponds to Step 1, D to step 2 and so on.
+Options are: 0-5V (default), 0-10V, or "white keys only" for "easy" sequencing of steps via a note sequencer module (Note C corresponds to Step 1, D to step 2 and so on).

-**Note Pitch Transpose** - transposes all notes of all steps via up/down semitone selection
+**CV Record Order** - changes how channels for incoming polyphonic CV are "sorted" for each chord
+  * Sorted: In this mode the CVs for low gates are removed and the CVs are sorted from lowest to highest note
+  * Condensed: In this mode the CVs for low gates are removed, CVs are not sorted
+  * Pristine: In this mode the all CVs are left exactly as received (channels kept as they were during recording of the step)

+**Transpose SEQ** - transposes all notes of all steps via up/down semitone selection.
+Notice: This is a simple implementation, meant to quickly change the key if you have a harmonic progression.
+Once transposed, sequence can not be turned back to its original pitch, unless you remember your transpose selection and reverse it by manually transposing again.
+For more flexible transpose operations use a module like [BOGAUDIO STACK](https://library.vcvrack.com/Bogaudio/Bogaudio-Stack) after the V/OCT output.

 ### Bypass